The Value of Transparency

 Prepare Your Hiring Stakeholders

-Whether a prospective employee is being hired by one person or a committee, it is important to give the employment stakeholder(s) training.
+Whether a prospective employee is being hired by one person or a committee, giving the employment stakeholder(s) training is essential.
 Start by using this toolkit to educate them about the wage gap, make sure that they have done an implicit bias review, assess the job description to ensure biased language is not used, encourage them to review CVs without looking at names or photos, and review the types of questions/comments which should and should not be offered during an interview process and salary negotiation.